top of page

 " ........ "

--- Deck juice-bar man taking breaks by sitting on a bench by the cold plunge, dragging on a cigarette while boldly starring at nude coldplungers in the water a few yards away, like he was in a porn theater.
-Sometimes, perhaps thinking to entertain, he threw a stick in the water for his dog to jump in and retrieve, splashing incredulous bathers trying to focus on their spa regimen.
+-- Deck juice-bar man taking breaks by sitting on a bench by the cold plunge, dragging on a cigarette while boldly starring at nude coldplungers in the water a few yards away like he was in a porn theater.
+Sometimes, perhaps thinking to entertain, he threw a stick in the water for his dog to jump in and retrieve, splashing incredulous bathers trying to focus on their spa regimen and navigate rock steps.

 "I'll take care of it first thing tomorrow."